Choose a day

 Learn more09:30Friday

-Episode 42.
-The vital theme Purpose of Life is explored through poetry, public viewpoints and finally though the enlightening verses of the Holy Quran and the sacred poetry of the Promised Messiah peace be upon him.
-This is the Part 1 of a series of 6 episodes on this vast theme, which shall follow in sequence The Symphony segment consists of thought provoking poetry of Bushra Khan, a visionary poet from East Sussex.
-The Viewpoint segment contains the first part of an interesting interview between a clinical pharmacist Madheea Iqbal and a registered nurse Satinder Kaur.
-The Inspirational segment commences with verses from the Holy Quran elaborating the Purpose of Life as well as recitation and explanation of poetry of the Promised Messiah peace be upon him related to the theme.
+Episode 43.
+The vital theme Purpose of Life is explored through poetry, public viewpoints and finally though the enlightening verses of the Holy Quran and the sacred poetry of the Promised Messiah peace be upon him related to the theme.
+This is the Part 2 of a series of 6 episodes on this vast theme which shall follow in sequence.
+The Symphony segment consists of thought provoking poetry of Dr Bushra Khan from UK and Dr Khursheedah Junood from Sydney Australia.
+The Viewpoint segment contains the second part of an interesting interview between a clinical pharmacist Madheea Iqbal and a registered nurse Satinder Kaur Bains.
+The Inspirational segment contains commences with recitation of a verse from the Holy Quran elaborating the Purpose of Life as well as recitation and explanation of poetry of the Promised Messiah peace be upon him related to the theme.

 Learn more10:00Friday